-Sometime ago Quarantelli (1981) observed that media field representatives within the United States tend to rely upon official sources for their information in constructing stories about both disasters and civil disturbances (this is also confirmed for natural disasters by Sood, Stockdale and Rogers, 1987).
-They usually ignore nontraditional sources and go directly to the Emergency Operating Center where they interview top governmental and officials from emergency agencies.
+Mass media field representatives within the United States tend to rely upon official sources for their information in constructing stories about both disasters and civil disturbances (Quarantelli, 1981; this is also confirmed for natural disasters by Sood, Rogers, 1987). usually Stockdale and Journalists nontraditional sources and go directly to the Emergency Operating Center where they interview top governmental and officials from emergency agencies.
 As a result, what is usually reported is a "command post" view of the disaster.
-This is one possible perspective, but it is only one of many different orientations that could be possible about a disaster (e.g., the perspectives of on-the-line operational personnel such as police and fire officers; of disaster impacted victims; of relief workers from outside the community; of foreign researchers; of distant relatives and friends of victims; of non-impacted community residents, etc.).
-Therefore, coverage is somewhat limited and reflective more of a formal, top down, governmental and social control perspective than any other possible view.
+This is one possible perspective, but it is only one of many different orientations that could be possible about a disaster.
+For example other possible perspectives would be that of on-the-line operational personnel such as police and fire officers; of disaster impacted victims; of relief workers from outside the community; of foreign researchers; of distant relatives and friends of victims; of non-impacted community residents, etc. Therefore, coverage is somewhat limited and reflects a more formal, top down, governmental and social control perspective than any other possible view.

 Our data from Houston and Tulsa reconfirmed this general observation.
-Moreover, there was a similar reliance upon top official sources in Japan also.
-National and prefectural officials were primary sources for many stories and generally were the first persons to whom field reporters turned.
+Moreover, there was a similar reliance on top official sources in Japan, also.
+National and prefectural officials were the primary sources for many stories and generally were the first persons to whom field reporters turned.
 There was almost no use of nontraditional sources.